allanacaldas/allanacaldas/README.md

  - :woman_technologist: I'm a **Software Developer**  from  Pernambuco :sunny:, BR who finally was self-fulfilled by being a coder;
  - :nerd_face: I’m currently learning **Java**, **PHP**, **Microservices Architecture** and more about **Front-End Development**;
   - :earth_americas: Lead Volunteer at [Women Who Code - Recife](https://www.womenwhocode.com/recife/about);
--  :office: Currently working as an Application Software Developer for Accenture Brazil;
+-  :office: Currently working as an Application Development Associate for Accenture Brazil;

 - :heart: **Interests**: History, Back-End Development, Vegan Food, Science, Mysteries of Cosmos, Black Holes, Quasars, Exoplanets, Time Travel and so on...